NadeNa720/Croudunfing/README.md

 A personalized profile avatar in each mock screen highlights the trusted, user-first feel of the experience, and clicking it reveals a short profile card with traveler details.

+The tracking view also includes a dedicated "Report issue" control to demonstrate how a traveler could flag parcel problems directly from the flow.

 ## Running locally

 Open `index.html` directly in your browser or serve the repo root with any static server: